thurn/dungeonstrike/driver/README.md

 If you start getting namespace reference errors like "Cannot read property 'core' of undefined", invoke (reset-autobuild) from the REPL.

+REPL functions can be accessed from any namespace as follows:

+> (cljs.repl/doc +)

 # Interactive development (Cider):

 Start figwheel and electron in separate shells as above.
 Invoke